pjgpetecodes/rpirobot/workshop/13-add-control-code.md

 Finally, we can make sure we dispose of the SignalR Hub when the app stops

-- Add teh following section of code below the `IsConnected` line;
+- Add the following section of code below the `IsConnected` line;

     ```cs
     public async ValueTask DisposeAsync()